atxr/TTDProcessTracker/README.md

 ## Installation and usage
 Two scripts have been added to the repo to start and stop the TTDProcessTracker driver.
+Run the following commands in the same folders as `Tracker.exe` and `TTDProcessTracker.sys`

 ```powershell
 .\startpt.cmd